 At about 8 o’clock in the morning we get off at the bus terminal in Lima.
-I have the impression as if I left this city only yesterday...
-I feel like I must say goodbye to the Ocean, I spend ashore the rest of my time in America.
+I feel like I only came here yesterday, and now it's time to say goodbye.
+Say goodbye to the city, country, continent, ocean.

 We reach an airport.
 We’ve paid three times less for the taxi which took us to the airport than for the first one that we had caught here on our first day!
 Now, however, we know how much it costs and the driver cannot swindle us again!